 Are you wheelchair accessible?

-We are delighted to advise that we can accommodate wheelchair users.
-There are ramps available to enter the building, so please ensure you let us know of your needs, and there are permanent ramps placed at all fire escapes.
+We are delighted to advise that we can accommodate wheelchair users in all games apart from Prison Break.
+There are ramps available to enter the building and at all fire escapes.